k9spud/appswipe/README.md

 `SHIFT-Return` Navigates to the first result of an application search.

-`F5` Refreshes the browser view (soft reload)

-`CTRL-R` Reloads the SQLite database for the currently viewed app and refreshes view (hard reload).
+`CTRL-R` or `F5` Reloads the SQLite database for the currently viewed app and refreshes view.

 `ALT-Back Arrow Key` Displays the previous page in browser history.